-Didn’t know what it was,what it intended to create.
+I had no idea what it was.
 I had seen many pictures- sketched, embedded or sculptured as a piece of stone art.
-But when I saw the first photograph, a black & white one, from the eighty’s , it was amazing.
-How easily one grabs the emotions and smiles into something real & proven!
-But, every photograph may not guarantee the true notion.
-Some may have been forced while some unintentional.
+But when I saw the first photograph, I was nine.
+It was a black & white one, from the seventy’s.
+Indeed, it was so descriptive.
+How easily one grabs the human emotions into something real & proven!
+Right from the faces, the background, the lifestyle of people, everything was properly evident and beautifully portrayed.
+Though every photograph may not guarantee the true notion.
+Some might have been forced while some unintentional.

 But something keeps me peaceful amidst all the rush.

 For someone like me, who are always captured and still going on clicking people, with wide jaws and cute smiles, my life has been a damn living oxymoron.